janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 ## Root Cause and Resolution:
 The initial assumption was that the web server was running :)
-After trying out the usual non-exhaustive debugging flow assumptions e.g. misconfigurations, checking on logs, checking ports, firewalls or memmory overload, we came to the grumpling realization that the `Apache` service was not started on container boot to be begin.
+After trying out the usual non-exhaustive debugging flow assumptions e.g. misconfigurations, checking on logs, checking ports, firewalls or memmory overload, we came to the grumpling realization that the `Apache` service was not started on container boot to be begin with.
 The HTTP server was expected to have been up from the jump.
 ```bash
 vagrant@vagrant:~$ docker run -p 8080:80 -d -it holbertonschool/265-0
 47ca3994a4910bbc29d1d8925b1c70e1bdd799f5442040365a7cb9a0db218021